Skip to main content

 The Variable Rate Danger You Must Understand

 Most HELOCs carry variable interest rates tied to the Prime Rate (which follows Federal Reserve policy decisions).
-This means your monthly payment can rise — sometimes dramatically — over the life of the loan.
+This means your monthly payment can rise.
+Sometimes dramatically.
+Over the life of the loan.

 In 2022–2023, the Fed raised rates 11 times in 18 months.
 A HELOC originated at 4% in 2021 climbed to 8.5%+ by 2023, more than doubling monthly interest costs for existing borrowers.